spinicist/riesling/docs/data.rst

 Complex Numbers
 ---------------

 All data in RIESLING is complex-valued.
-HDF5 does not have a native complex-valued datatype, hence a compound datatype with ``r`` and ``i`` members corresponding to the real and imaginary parts must be used.
+HDF5 did not have a native complex-valued datatype until version 1.14, hence a compound datatype with ``r`` and ``i`` members corresponding to the real and imaginary parts must be used.
+A future version of RIESLING will use the native HDF5 complex data-type.

 Dimension Order
 ---------------